 Consent is where we ask you if we can use your information in a certain way, and you agree to this (for example when we send you marketing material via post, phone, text or e-mail).
 Where we use your information for a purpose based on consent, you have the right to withdraw consent for any future use of your information for this purpose at any time.

 We have a basis to use your personal information where we need to do so to comply with one of our legal or regulatory obligations.
-For example, in some cases we may need to share your information with our various regulators such as the Charity Commission, Fundraising Regulator, Information Commissioner or Gambling Commission, or to use information we collect about you for due diligence or ethical screening purposes.
+For example, in some cases we may need to share your information with our various regulators such as the Charity Commission, Fundraising Regulator, Information Commissioner, or to use information we collect about you for due diligence or ethical screening purposes.

 Performance of a contract / take steps at your request to prepare for entry into a contract